plone/training/voltoaddons/06-cell-renderer.rst

 - provide the "renderer" field with the available cellRenderer choices
 - plug into the schemaExtender of the columnsField our own schema extender.

-And we'll replace the old schema tweak with the new one:
+And we'll replace the old schema tweak with the new one still in the ``src/DataTable/DataTableEdit.js`` component:

 .. code-block:: jsx